 Billy Harris, Senior Analyst at WRAP, said “This is an innovative piece of work that represents a major step towards understanding the cost of litter management to UK local authorities and other statutory bodies.
 It will play an important role in informing the debate around litter costs in the context of Extended Producer Responsibility.”

-The model and the accompanying report are available on the WRAP website.
+The report on the model is available on the WRAP website.